richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 #### Covid cases
 global COVID-19 data from January 22, 2020, to March 9, 2023, reveals a consistent and strong correlation between confirmed cases and deaths.

 Death count will be ignored from this point.
+Due to the high correlation 0.939, will result in almost identical relationship.

 **Univariate Analysis** of the global next to US daily confirmed cases to understand their distributions.